remult/remult/docs/guide/setup-angular.md

 :::

 #### Setting up an Angular DI Provider for Remult
 Our Angular starter project is almost ready.
-All that's left is to add a dependency injection provider for the `Remult` `Context` object.
-The `Context` object provided will be used to communicate with the API server.
+All that's left is to add a dependency injection provider for the `Remult` `Remult` object.
+The `Remult` object provided will be used to communicate with the API server.

 This requires making the following changes to `app.module.ts`:
 1. Import Angular's [HttpClientModule](https://angular.io/api/common/http/HttpClientModule)
-2. Add an Angular `provider` for the `Context` object, which depends on Angular's `HttpClient` object
+2. Add an Angular `provider` for the `Remult` object, which depends on Angular's `HttpClient` object

 While we're editing the root Angular module, we can also import the `FormsModule` which we'll need later in order to use the [ngModel](https://angular.io/api/forms/NgModel) two-way binding directive.